Select Page

 Mictlan

 A pre-Hispanic experience.
 This installation explores the mythology of the ancient peoples of Mesoamerica, the roots that gave origin to today’s traditions.
-In addition, it features “Working of the worms” Mythology and the ancient history of the Pre-hispanic world — from the mother cultures such as Olmec, Mayan and Zapotec, to the Nahua people.
+In addition, it features “Working of the worms” Mythology and the ancient history of the Pre-hispanic world.
+From the mother cultures such as Olmec, Zapotec, Toltec people of what is today Mexico.

 Mexico Our Memories